-Throughout the course, students will work, on a rotating basis, in our in-house preschool, Lion's Pride North.
-Students will learn about the physical, social, emotional, and cognitive development of children from birth to age 12.
-Students will also learn about understanding children with special needs; keeping young children safe and healthy; and curriculum development.
+This course provides a chronological overview of the theory and principles of child growth and development from birth through age twelve, exploring the interrelationships between theory, research, and practice.
+Students will also learn about understanding children with special needs and keeping young children safe and healthy.
+The focus of this course is to prepare the student with knowledge of growth and development to enhance their ability to provide educational experiences.
+This course is especially designed for students interested in pursuing course work or careers in education, health, or human services fields.
+Throughout the course, students will work, on a rotating basis, in the in-house preschool, Lion's Pride North.
 Students who are 17 & 18-years-old will be asked to fill out a C.O.R.I. form before they begin working with the young children.
 This course is considered a practical art.